ncsa/qdl/README.md

 signing in `$DEV_NCSA_INPUT/qdl/pom.xml` and should comment out the website module.
 Once that is done, issue

-`mvn clean install deploy`
+`mvn clean install`

-and this will install it locally plus upload it to Sonatype.
+and this will install it locally.
+Then do the deploy as a separate step:

+`mvn deploy`

+which upload it to Sonatype.
+Two steps are needed since there is some complex jar building in the background and trying to do it all at once will result in some errors.
+Two stage deplyment just uploads the result.
 You will still have to log in there to close then release it.